LeashFox/splidebox/README.md

     - Array of image URLs to display in the carousel.

 - splideOptions: **(object**)
-    - Can be used to pass options to Splide.js (https://splidejs.com/guides/options/).
+    - Can be used to parse options from Splide.js (https://splidejs.com/guides/options/).
     - *Not all options have been tested.
 Please report any bugs encountered.*